Level 2 vs Level 3 Electrical: What's the Difference?

 There are a few niche situations where Level 2 alone could suffice:

 For the vast majority of people, Level 2 is the first step on a longer journey, not the destination.
+For a full cost breakdown, see our guide to the cost of becoming an electrician.

 Since almost everyone who starts Level 2 intends to complete Level 3, most training providers offer a combined Level 2 and Level 3 package course.
 This runs the two levels back to back without a gap.